aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 The following code example demonstrates how to import an image.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-ColorReplacement-ColorReplacement.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-ColorReplacement-ColorReplacement.java" >}}
 ## **Creating Thumbnails from PSD Files**
 PSD is the native document format of Adobe's Photoshop application.
 Adobe Photoshop (version 5.0 and later) stores thumbnail information for preview display in an image resource block that consists of an initial 28-byte header, followed by a JFIF thumbnail in RGB (red, green, blue) order.